wookayin/tensorflow-talk-debugging/slides/main.md

 * `tf.Print()`, `tf.Assert()` operation
 * Use python debugger (`ipdb`, `pudb`)
 * Interpose your debugging python code in the graph
+* The TensorFlow debugger: `tfdbg`

 .green[There is no silver bullet; one might need to choose the most convenient and suitable debugging tool, depending on the case]

 ---

 template: inverse

 # Other General Tips

-## .gray[(in a Programming Perspective)]
+## .gray[(in a Programmer's Perspective)]

 ---

 ## General Tips of Debugging

 - Learn to use debugging tools, but do not solely rely on them when a problem occurs.
 - Sometimes, just sitting down and reading through 👀 your code with ☕ (a careful code review!) would be greatly helpful.

 ---

 ## General Tips from Software Engineering

-Almost .red[all] of rule-of-thumb tips and guidelines for writing good, neat, and defensive codes can be applied to Tensorflow codes :)
+Almost .red[all] of rule-of-thumb tips and guidelines for writing good, neat, and defensive codes can be applied to TensorFlow codes :)

 * Check and sanitize inputs
 * Logging